Auntie Poldi and the Sicilian Lions

 Auntie Poldi can think of no finer place to wait for death than Sicily.
 All she asks is a sea view, fine wine (and plenty of it), and her family close around.

 When death instead takes her handsome young friend Valentino - and under mysterious circumstances at that - Poldi will not take it lying down.

 Perhaps it's in her blood (her father was a detective chief inspector); perhaps it's a diverting excuse to spend more time with men in uniform; or perhaps it's just the promise she makes to Valentino while holding his poor dead hand.

 But Auntie Poldi's hunting instincts have never felt more alive.
 Justice must be served - if it's the last thing she does . . .

-Auntie Poldi and the Fruits of the Lord, the second Auntie Poldi adventure, is now available for preorder
+Auntie Poldi and the Fruits of the Lord, the second Auntie Poldi adventure, is out now!

 Mario Giordano, the son of Italian immigrants, was born in Munich in 1963 and studied psychology at the University of Dusseldorf.
 He writes novels, books for adolescents, and screenplays.
 He lives in Cologne.
 Auntie Poldi and the Sicilian Lions is his first crime novel.

 01 Jun 2017

 Mario Giordano - a Bavarian of Sicilian parentage who writes in German - has created a delightful detective and a lively, humorous portrait of Sicilian society and gastronomy — The Times, Book of the Month